- Camel Card

 It is difficult to be sick when away from home and making a decision about what to do may be made more problematic when you do not feel well.
 However, there are several options available for students when Student Health Services is closed:

-All students have access to the 24-hour Nurse Line provided by our insurer, Combined Insurance Company of America, at (800) 850-4556.
-While the nurses cannot diagnose over the phone they can advise students in making decisions about seeking health care and may direct students to services available when Student Health Services is closed.
+Students enrolled in the College's insurance plan have access to the 2014-2015 Aetna Informed Healthline at (800) 556-1555.
+While the nurses cannot diagnose over the phone, they can advise students in making decisions about seeking health care and may direct students to services available when Student Health Services is closed.

 Local Walk-In Clinics (see directions below)